 By tendering Goods to Axle Logistics, You (Shipper, Customer, or You) agree to be bound by these Terms and Conditions.
 In accordance with 49 U.S.C.
 Section 14101(b)(1) You and Axle Logistics expressly waive any and all rights and remedies that each may have under 49 U.S.C. §§ 13101 through 14914 that are contrary to specific provisions of these Terms and Conditions.

-- If You do not pay the invoiced amounts, Axle Logistics may commence a civil action to recover such invoiced amounts within 24 months of delivery or tender of delivery of the shipments involved.
+C. If You do not pay the invoiced amounts, Axle Logistics may commence a civil action to recover such invoiced amounts within 24 months of delivery or tender of delivery of the shipments involved.
 In the event that Axle deems it necessary to use the services of a collection agency or attorney to collect any amounts due, You agree to pay all reasonable collection costs, attorney fees, and court costs.

 (1) The actual value of the Goods

 (2) $10 per pound or

 (3) $100,000 per shipment

 D. Any claim for cargo loss, damage, or delay must be filed against the responsible Carrier within 9 months of the date of delivery of Goods, or in the case of non-delivery, within 9 months of the date delivery should have been made.
 Notice to Axle Logistics does not constitute filing of claim with a Carrier.
 Any suit or other legal action to recover for cargo loss, damage, or delay, must be commenced against a Carrier no later than 2 years after declination of the cargo claim by the Carrier.

 7. Consequential Damages.
 Under no circumstances will Axle Logistics or Carrier be liable for consequential, indirect, incidental, or punitive damages of any kind.